-Christmas 2011 • If Beirut has an anthem, it's probably played with only two instruments: the car horn and the jackhammer.
-The entire city seems to be in a mad rush to make up for all the years lost to civil war, occupation, and stagnation.
-Today's skyline is beyond the imagining of anyone who watched TV news in the 1970s and '80s, but despite all the outward signs of repair and renewal, Beirut is still a city on edge.
-Pointing a camera in almost any direction invites a warning, and during Christmas weekend every church was guarded by heavily armed soldiers.
-On Christmas Day I hopscotched from service to service—first Greek Orthodox, then Maronite Christian, then Latin Catholic.
+Christmas 2011 • If Beirut has an anthem, it's probably played with just two instruments: the car horn and the jackhammer.
+The whole city seems to be in a mad rush, as if to make up for the decades lost to civil war, occupation, and stagnation.
+Today's skyline is beyond the imagining of anyone who watched Beirut's implosion on TV in the 1970s and '80s—but it's still a city on edge, no matter the outward signs of renewal.
+Pointing a camera in almost any direction invites a warning, and during Christmas weekend, every church was guarded by heavily armed soldiers.
+On Christmas Day, I hopped from service to service—first Greek Orthodox, then Maronite Christian, then Latin Catholic.
 The Beirut on display was wealthy, chic, multilingual, confident.
-But the Beirut I saw later, on the way to the airport, was an entirely different matter: grindingly poor, controlled by Hezbollah, and presumably empty of Christmas worshippers and foreign tourists.
+But the Beirut I saw later, on the way to the airport, was an entirely different vibe: grindingly poor, controlled by Hezbollah, and presumably empty of Christmas worshippers and foreign tourists.

 Filipina domestic workers, Christmas Day

 Bronze Age statue, National Museum of Beirut